 We monitor the performance of our key suppliers and act promptly to source from alternative suppliers where potential issues are identified.

 The top ten Group products are regularly reviewed in order to identify the key suppliers of materials or finished products.

-We maintain buffer stocks and dual sourcing arrangements for key products.
+We maintain buffer stocks and/or dual sourcing arrangements of key products.